ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

 If it doesn't, then you probably did something wrong.

-So, by now we have successfully installed the [Flex](https://github.com/alexandrevicenzi/Flex) theme in our website.
+So, by now we have successfully installed the [Flex](https://github.com/alexandrevicenzi/Flex) theme on our website.
 You

 ### Flex Configurations
 We can check our new theme by generating and serving our new website again.